triyoga 300 hour advanced yoga teacher training

 Modules will take place at triyoga studios, which are fully equipped with mats, props etc. Participants will be provided with a course reading list in advance of the start of the programme – which will include core and recommended texts.
 All other course materials (handouts, manuals etc.) will be provided at module weekends, as necessary.

-At least 10 modules is compulsory for the successful completion of the course.
+Attendance of at least 12 modules is compulsory for the successful completion of the course.
 If a participant has to miss a module, they must arrange an appropriate content ‘catch up’ plan with the module leaders – to ensure that key course teachings are not missed.
 Where catch up plans require one-to-one tuition outside of scheduled course hours, fees incurred will be met by the student.

 The course fee is £4300.
 The fee covers all tuition and course materials.